losonczylab/sima/doc/source/tutorial.rst

 ---------------------------------
 The SIMA package is centers around the :obj:`ImagingDataset` object class.
-A single :obj:`ImagingDataset` object can contain imaging data from multiple simultaneously recorded optical channels, as well as from multiple cycles (i.e. continuous imaging epochs/trials) acquired at the same imaging location during the same imaging session.
-Accordingly, the raw imaging data used to initialize the :obj:`ImagingDataset` object must be packaged into a list of lists, whose first index runs over the cycles and whose second index runs over the channels.
+A single :obj:`ImagingDataset` object can contain imaging data from multiple sequences (i.e.  continuous imaging epochs/trials) acquired at the same imaging location during the same imaging session.
 The subsections below provide examples of how to initialize :obj:`ImagingDataset` objects using raw data in a variety of formats, including Numpy arrays, TIFF files, and HDF5 files.

 The :obj:`ImagingDataset` object is permanently stored in the location (ending with extension .sima) specified during initialization.
 Results of